Peugeot and GM in alliance talks - sources

 "The Peugeots want to keep control," UBS analyst Philippe Houchois said.
 "Carving out GM's European auto operations into a venture with Peugeot could be an elegant solution."

-(Additional reporting by Philipp Halstrick in Frankfurt, So Young Kim in New York, Jennifer Clark in Milan, Gilles Guillaume and Elena Berton in Paris; Editing by Carol Bishopric, John Mair and Helen Massy-Beresford)
+(Additional reporting by Philipp Halstrick in Frankfurt, Soyoung Kim in New York, Jennifer Clark in Milan, Gilles Guillaume and Elena Berton in Paris, Deepa Seetharaman and Bernie Woodall in Detroit; Editing by John Mair, Helen Massy-Beresford and Matthew Lewis)